 Martin Luther King, Jr. was born in a house in the “Sweet Auburn” section of Atlanta on January 15, 1929.
 His father was pastor of the nearby Ebenezer Baptist Church where Dr. King would one day become pastor as well.
 He spent his formative years in this area, and it has many sites preserved from his childhood.
 Learn more about its preservation story here.
 We all know of his work on Civil Rights and his famous accomplishments, from the “I Have A Dream” speech to his “Letter from Birmingham Jail.”
 I’ve listed some great books for children and teens below where they can learn more about his legacy.

 I visited the site in 2018 and highly encourage all families to visit.
-The site encompasses several different buildings (all buildings currently closed due to COVID restrictions but the park space remains open).
+The site encompasses several different buildings and outdoor spaces.

 Start your tour at the visitor’s center by learning about Dr. King’s life and work in Civil Rights through interactive exhibits and a short film.
 There are several exhibits to visit with the Freedom Road walkway in the “Courage to Lead” exhibit being my favorite.
 Your children will be interested in learning about the various ways kids were involved in the Civil Rights movement in the “Children of Courage” exhibit.
 You can also sign up for birth home tours here (once reopened).

 After leaving the visitor’s center, you’ll walk through the World Peace Rose Garden and cross Auburn Avenue to the Freedom Plaza.

 Take a right to head to Historic Ebenezer Baptist Church where Dr. King and his father were both lead pastors.
 You can walk through the historic sanctuary and see the very spot where Dr. King spoke many of his inspiring and courageous words.

 After leaving the church, head back east on Auburn Avenue to the solemn burial crypt of Dr. King and his wife, Coretta Scott King.